Theory and Design of Multifunctional Space-Time Metasurfaces: Possible Implementations in microwave and terahertz ranges

 It is known that the sheet conductivity of graphene can be effectively modified via electrical bias or optical pumping.
 This provides the possibility of synthesizing space-time modulated surface impedances by locally varying the bias voltage applied on graphene.
 The sheet conductivity of graphene in the low terahertz range can be modeled as

 where

 is the DC conductivity, $\tau$ is the electron scattering time, $e$ is the electron charge, and $E_{\rm F0}$ is the Fermi level of graphene which can be controlled by the external voltage.
-As can be seen from Eqs.~(\ref{Drude}) and (\ref{DC}), graphene is naturally resistive and inductive in the terahertz range.
+As can be seen from Eqs.~(\ref{Drude}) and (\ref{DC}), graphene is naturally resistive and inductive in the terahertz range, and its sheet impedance can be expressed as $Z_{\rm g}=1/\sigma_{\rm s}=R_{\rm s}+jX_{\rm s}$.
 If spatiotemporally varying gate voltage is exerted on a graphene strip, both of its sheet resistance ($R_{\rm s}=1/\sigma_{\rm 0}$) and inductance ($L_{\rm s}=\tau/\sigma_{\rm 0}$) can be harmonically modulated with the same pumping scheme.

-Figure \ref{fig:Graphene_model} shows the schematic representation of the proposed design where graphene strips are periodically positioned on top of a metalized substrate.
+Figure \ref{fig:Graphene_model} shows the schematic representation of the proposed design where graphene strips are periodically positioned on top of a metallized substrate.
 For the convenience of gating, a pair of graphene strips are separated by a thin dielectric film (e.g., ${\rm Al_2O_3}$) to form a self capacitor \cite{correas2018magnetic}.
 Due to the stacked structure, the effective sheet impedance of graphene is reduced to half of the single-layer graphene impedance.
 Under TM polarized incidence, the electrical response of graphene patterns can be described as a series of resistance, inductance and capacitance (all of them are effective values).
 The static resistance and inductance of graphene without modulation are

-where $P$ is the period of the graphene strip array, and $(P-g)/g$ is the structural factor which takes into account the enlargement of resistance and inductance due to the patterning of graphene \cite{wang2018systematic}.
+where $P$ is the period of the graphene strip array, $g$ is the distance between two adjacent graphene strips, and $(P-g)/g$ is the structural factor which takes into account the enlargement of resistance and inductance due to the patterning of graphene \cite{wang2018systematic}.
 The capacitance $C_0$ is contributed by capacitive coupling of the adjacent strips \cite{luukkonen2008simple},

 with the effective permittivity $\epsilon_{\rm eff}=(\epsilon_{\rm r}+1)/2$.
-Since this capacitance is determined only by the structuring of graphene and the substrate permittivity, it does not change during the modulation.
+Notice that Eq.~(\ref{eq: capacitance_graphene}) becomes invalid for very thin substrates ($d<0.3P$), because in this case the near-field coupling between graphene strips and the ground plane should be also considered \cite{tretyakov2003dynamic}.
+In the present design ($d>0.3P$), Eq.~(\ref{eq: capacitance_graphene}) is valid and the capacitance is determined only by the structuring of graphene and the substrate permittivity, therefore it does not change during the modulation.
 A pump voltage is exerted on graphene, and the resistance and inductance of graphene are modulated around their static values.
 We assume the modulation function in form

 with $a_0=1$.
 Thus, the space-time lumped values are $R(z,t)=R_0 f_{\rm M}(z,t)$ and $L(z,t)=L_0 f_{\rm M}(z,t)$.

 The current $I_S(z,t)$ and voltage $V_{\rm tot}(z,t)$ of the series circuit are related as